saritasalazar/random_student_selector/README.md

 # Random Student Selector

 Built with Python.
-Given an array of names, this script will return a name at random.
+Given an list of names, this script will return a name at random.

 ## Getting Started